Experimentally probing entropy reduction via iterative quantum information transfer: Experimental Results

 \subsection{Verification of the generalized thermodynamic laws under Markovian feedback}

 We begin by experimentally verifying the generalized SL (\ref{eq:GSL}) and FT (\ref{eq:GFT}) in our system by applying a Markovian feedback protocol.
 The applied sequence, shown in Fig.~\ref{fig:setup_and_sequence}(d), is Markovian because it does not utilize the memory of past measurements.
 The resulting feedback pulse angle $\theta_n$ depends on the measurement result $y_n$ only: $\theta_n=\pi$ if $y_n=1$ and $\theta_n=0$ if $y_n=0$.
 This effectively stabilizes the ground state $\ket{0}$.
-The applied sequence contains 10 successive cycles of measurement and feedback for one experimental trial, which is repeated 7000 times to calculate the expectation values of the thermodynamic quantities plotted in Fig.~\ref{fig:MarkovExp}.
+The applied sequence contains 10 successive cycles of measurement and feedback.
+To obtain the thermodynamic quantities shown in Fig.~\ref{fig:MarkovExp}, we repeated the experimental trial 7000 times and computed the ensemble averages over the sampled trajectories.

 Fig.~\ref{fig:MarkovExp}(a) shows a reduction of the entropy of the system (i.e., $\langle \sigma \rangle < 0$) due to the ground-state stabilization effect of the feedback sequence.
 At the same time, the entropy is lower-bounded by the negative QC-transfer entropy $-\langle i_{\rm QCT} \rangle$ in accordance with the generalized SL (\ref{eq:GSL}).
+The observed gap between $\langle \sigma \rangle$ and $-\langle i_{\rm QCT} \rangle$ reflects the fact that not all of the extracted information is used for entropy reduction, primarily due to the Markovian nature of the feedback protocol, which ignores the past outcomes.
 We also observe that the classical transfer entropy $i_{\rm TE}$, while a well-established measure of classical information flow \cite{schreiber2000measuring}, is not a suitable measure in the quantum regime.
-The $i_{\rm TE}$'s increment in $n$-th measurement process given by $\Delta i_{\rm TE} = -\ln p(b_n|Y_{n-1}) + \ln p(b_n|Y_{n})$, provides less tight of a bound on the entropy reduction than its quantum counterpart $i_{\rm QCT}$ since it does not account for the effect of measurement back action.
+The increment of $i_{\rm TE}$ in the $n$-th measurement process, given by $\Delta i_{\rm TE} = -\ln p(b_n|Y_{n-1}) + \ln p(b_n|Y_n)$, provides a looser bound on the entropy reduction than its quantum counterpart $i_{\rm QCT}$.
+This is because $i_{\rm TE}$ does not capture the state change induced by measurement backaction, whereas $i_{\rm QCT}$ does.
+Further details on this distinction are provided in Appendix~\ref{Appendix:quantum_classical}.

 Fig.~\ref{fig:MarkovExp}(b) shows that the generalized FT with QC-transfer entropy (\ref{eq:GFT}) holds, with $\langle e^{-\sigma -i_{\rm QCT}}\rangle \sim 1$ throughout all measurement and feedback cycles.
 We observe that the uncorrected statistical average $\langle e^{-\sigma}\rangle$ deviates from 1 due to the presence of feedback control, mirroring the negative entropy production shown in Fig.~\ref{fig:MarkovExp}(a).
 We can also observe that the classical transfer entropy $i_{\rm TE}$ does not accurately describe the information flow in this experiment as the generalized FT with classical transfer entropy $i_{\rm TE}$ clearly does not hold, and $\langle e^{-\sigma-i_{\rm TE}}\rangle$ significantly diverges from 1.
 We note that since $i_{\rm QCT}$ reduces to $i_{\rm TE}$ under fully classical dynamics, these divergences can also be interpreted as indicating the quantum nature of the system's dynamics (see Appendix~\ref{Appendix:quantum_classical} for more information on the relationship between quantum and classical information measures).
 In both Figs.~\ref{fig:MarkovExp}(a) and (b), experimental measurements of the thermodynamic quantities are in good agreement with the theoretical predictions.
 Our results confirm that the QC-transfer entropy is a relevant information measure under iterative quantum feedback, which characterizes thermodynamic quantities both at the ensemble and individual trajectory levels.